whatisAI/whatisAI.github.io/_posts/2018-03-15-Gaussian-Mixture-Models.md

-2. In the maximisation step, we update the parameters of the GMM
+2. In the maximization step, we update the parameters of the GMM

    ```python
    def update_params(m,k,x,mu,sigma, PostZ):